Cycle Time vs Takt Time:

 = 500 /1000 = 0.5 min = 30 second

-But in actual operators can never achieve 100 % efficiency, So need to provide some allowances by considering some other stoppages.
+But in actuality, operators can never achieve 100 % efficiency, so we need to provide some allowances by considering some other stoppages.

 Below are the benefits of balancing takt time and cycle time:

-- Control of production: Takt time stabilize the system & control to over-production.
+- Control of production: Takt time stabilizes the system & controls over-production.

-- Performance increase: Feedback of performance works as a motivating factor.
+- Performance increase: Feedback on performance works as a motivating factor.
 When operators work as per takt time, their output increases.
-They try to achieve takt time & make required planning & solutions.
+They try to achieve takt time & make the required planning & solutions.

 - Line Balancing: Takt time helps the process designers to make line balancing.

 In this case, a sheet metal part is produced through these processes.
-Cycle Time ( highest is 19 sec) is just below the Takt Time (20), So customer demand will meet.
+Cycle Time ( highest is 19 sec) is just below the Takt Time (20), So customer demand will be met.
 There is no need to take action immediately.
-Further we can improve by balancing the cycle times of processes to complete the product of that part.
+Further, we can improve by balancing the cycle times of processes to complete the product of that part.

-What happens if Cycle time is more than Takt time?
+What happens if the cycle time is more than the takt time?

-In this case operation Draw operation (25 sec) exceeds Takt time (20 sec), So customer demand can not meet.
+In this case, the operation Draw operation (25 sec) exceeds Takt time (20 sec), so customer demand can not be met.
 So there is a need for overtime to fulfill the customer demand.
-Also there will other losses like loss of sale, the customer will dissatisfy, increase in freight charges.
-There will be a need to take action ( Kaizen) to the process having cycle time more than takt time.
+Also there will be other losses like loss of sale, the customer will be dissatisfied, increase in freight charges.
+There will be a need to take action (Kaizen) on the process having a cycle time more than takt time.

 What are the limitations of takt time?

 Takt time is used for simple processes.
-It is applicable to the processes where is
+It applies to the processes that are

 - Minimum setups